 A. Target Acquisition Radar: Book 3 lists prices, weights, and power of target acquisition radars at various tech levels.
 The range of a target acquisition radar in kilometers is equal to its power.
-A unit equipped with target acquisition radar automatically spots any enemy whicle which moves, provided the whicle is within range of the radar and an unobstructed line of sight can be traced to it.
-Target acquisition radars will not function if they are jammed by enemy radar jammers; they may be jammed in the same manner as radios.
+A unit equipped with target acquisition radar automatically spots any enemy vehicle which moves, provided the vehicle is within range of the radar and an unobstructed line of sight can be traced to it.
+Target acquisition radars will not function if they are jammed by neneny radar jammers; they may be jammed in the same manner as radios.
 Vehicles equipped with ECM are partially protected from radar spotting.
-Vehicles with basic ECM are detected on a roll of 74; whicles with extensive ECM are detected on a roll of 74; whicles with extensive ECM are detected on a roll of 74; There is a DM of -1 for each tech level by which the ECM exceeds the radar, and a DM of +4 for each tech level by which the radar exceeds the ECM.
+Vehicles with basic ECM are detected on a roll of 74; whicles with extensive ECM are detected on a roll of 74; whiclies with extensive ECM are detected on a roll of 74; whiclies with the extensive ECM are detected to reach tech level by which the ECM exceeds the radar, and a DM of +4 for each tech level by which the radar exceeds the ECM.